stevenroose/hal/README.md

 		- decode: decode Lightning invoices

 - psbt (coming soon)
+	- create: create a PSBT from a raw unsigned transaction
 	- decode: decode a PSBT to JSON
 	- edit: edit a PSBT inline
-	- merge: merge multiple PSBTs
+	- merge: merge multiple PSBTs into one

 - script
 	- decode: decode a PSBT to JSON